federicovisintini/Dwave2000q/README.md

 cloud service.
 The code is based on the D-Wave
 Ocean Software, documentation available [here](https://docs.ocean.dwavesys.com/en/latest/index.html).

+The code, presented in [Usage](#usage), follows the chronological order of writing, to help me keep track of the meeting with my supervisors.
+A more integral structure of the project will be available at the time of writing of the thesis (mid-August).

 ## Getting started
 Steps to set up your project locally